jay-meister/ElixirDFM/README.md

 ```
 ___

-#### NOTE:
+#### NOTES:
-There is a key inefficiency that I am aware of:
 - It is an eager solution & reads full file into memory before applying filters

-Unfortunately I am not farmiliar with TypeSpecs but have done my best to incorporate them
+- Unfortunately I am not farmiliar with TypeSpecs but have done my best to incorporate them